|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Fill a medium-large heatproof dish with cold water and ice cubes for an ice water bath.
+Fill a medium or large heatproof dish with cold water and ice cubes to create an ice water bath.
 Set aside.

 In a double boiler or heatproof dish set over several inches of hot water, combine the coconut oil, sunflower oil, and canola oil; cook over medium heat.